Justin Amash Says Congress Is A ‘Totally Corrupt’ System

 The libertarian-leaning independent claims that the legislative process was broken before Donald Trump was elected but notes that the system has worsened under his presidency.
 He points to his friends in the House Freedom Caucus — which he eventually left — and their disinterest with the goals the group was founded on.
 Amash suggests they now focus on simply appeasing Trump.

 “I used to feel like I had more people who were willing to stand up for the right thing,” Amash said.

 “In recent years and especially in recent months, people have capitulated and allowed the system to consume them.”

 Amash claims that the Republican Party used to be focused on economic freedom, individual liberty, and members of Congress caring about the Constitution and the role of government.
-Now, he says, everything comes down to one question: “how much do you support Trump?”
+Now, he says, everything comes down to one question, “how much do you support Trump?”

 Rep. Justin Amash (R-MI) breaks with the Republicans and joins the Democrats in voting in favor of holding Attorney General William Barr and Commerce Secretary Wilbur Ross in contemptpic.twitter.com/JCGGBVp9hY